Four daily principles for improving employee engagement while creating a connected, motivated, high-performing team.

 In this environment, passion for code is as important as passion for triathlons.

-You might have heard about the SPICE we apply to our work.
-These are the 5 common values that bring us together: simplicity, positivity, integrity, creativity, and empathy.
+You might have heard about the SPICED we apply to our work.
+These are the 6 common values that bring us together: simplicity, positivity, integrity, creativity, empathy, and diversity.

 These values are, in fact, the behaviors that drive our social contract.
 They empower team members to direct their own work without needing lots of oversight and bureaucracy, and they help people define what success looks like.